 Xanax Abuse And Addiction

 Many take small doses to relieve anxiety or other conditions.
-After prolonged use, the body and mind adapt to the presence of Xanax, and users have to take increasingly amounts to obtain the same effects.
+After prolonged use, the body and mind adapt to the presence of Xanax, and users have to take increasing amounts to obtain the same effects.
 This is known as developing a tolerance.
-Once a tolerance has built up, dependence and addiction often follow.
+Once a tolerance has been built up, dependence and addiction often follow.
 Getting off the drug can be very difficult due to uncomfortable withdrawal symptoms.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.